Demographics of Northern Ireland: "Religion" vs "religion or religion Raised In" (religious background)

+The difference between the two measurements is higher for Protestants than for Catholics, and is higher among younger people.

+Geographically, using Religion instead of Religious Background does not change the areas where Catholic outnumber Protestants, or vice versa, but results in some regions where a majority turns into a plurality.

 National identity

 In Northern Ireland national identity is complex.
 Many in Northern Ireland have a British national identity and view the English, Scots and Welsh as fellow members of their common nation while regarding people from the Republic of Ireland as foreigners.
 Many others in Northern Ireland view people from the Republic of Ireland as being members of their common nation encompassing the island of Ireland and regard the English, Scots and Welsh as foreigners.
 Co-existing with this dichotomy is a Northern Irish identity, which can be held alone or, as is also the case with Englishness, Scottishness and Welshness, alongside a British identity, or alongside an Irish identity.
 A small number of people see themselves as being both British and Irish.

-Although there is a strong correlation between religion and national identity, Catholics tending to identify as Irish and Protestants tending to identify as British, this is not an absolute relationship, and the correlation is much weaker amongst Catholics than it is amongst Protestants.
-Amongst Catholics, geography also plays an important role, with Catholics in heavily Protestant parts of Northern Ireland being more likely to call themselves British and less likely to call themselves Irish than Catholics in more Catholic areas of Northern Ireland.
-(The reverse is true for Protestants, but to a lesser extent.)
-In the 2011 census there were four of the twenty-six districts of Northern Ireland, all on the east coast, where more Catholics considered themselves British than considered themselves Irish.

-While in the 2011 census Protestants outnumbered Catholics in only half of the districts in Northern Ireland, those who considered themselves British outnumbered those who considered themselves Irish in twenty of the twenty-six districts in Northern Ireland.
-This is partly because Catholics were more likely to see themselves as British than Protestants were to see themselves as Irish (13% vs. 4% respectively), but is also partly because those of no religion were substantially more likely to see themselves as British as see themselves as Irish.
-The irreligious tend to live in Protestant areas, suggesting that they are mostly of Protestant descent.
-Members of the immigrant population, which includes many Poles, are also more likely to consider themselves Catholic.

-Northern Irish identity was almost equally held amongst Protestants as amongst Catholics, and it varied little according to geography.

 In the 2021 census respondents gave their national identity as follows.